terraform-ibm-modules/terraform-ibm-base-account-enterprise/solutions/account-infrastructure-base/README.md

 An end-to-end deployable architecture solution that provisions the following infrastructure:
 - A resource group
 - A default set of account settings that are compliant with the IBM Cloud for Financial Services framework
+- A default set of IAM access groups for segmenting access at multiple layers of permissions
 - An IBM Cloud Object Storage instance
 - An IBM Cloud Object Storage bucket encrypted with the key management service key
 - An Activity Tracker target for the Object Storage bucket